MarekKirs/marekkirs.github.io/research.md

 Microbial communities as indicators of aquafier health and its change...

-## Research area 3: Pathogens...sources, ecology, risk
+## Research area 3: Environmental Pathogens...sources, ecology, risk

 Leptospira